leem919/timedivers-manager-v2/README.md

 2. Take note of whether or not you're opted into a beta version and check which one it is.
 3. Create a new folder anywhere and place timediversvermanv2.exe into it.
 You can grab that from the [releases](https://github.com/leem919/timedivers-manager-v2/releases) or build it yourself.
 4. Open Microsoft Edge, go to [steamdb.info](https://steamdb.info) and log into your steam account.
 Make sure to check 'Remember Me'.
-5. Run timediversvermanv2.exe, select the game, and update the manifests.
-6. Browse and navigate to the steamapps folder that contains the Common folder.
+5. Run timediversvermanv2.exe, browse and navigate to the steamapps folder that contains the Common folder, and then select it.
 (Don't select the Common folder itself)
+6. Select the game, run the folder setup, and update the manifests.
 7. Select a beta, if necessary, and then download a version.
 You can use the Steam Console or the Depot Downloader (Instructions below).
 8. If using the Steam Console, check if any depots are already downloaded, they might be for a different version and should be deleted to be safe.
 9. Select "Open Steam Console" and wait for the Steam window to open and switch to the console tab.